magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/troubleshooting.md

 Some internal state metrics can be exposed by the Spring Actuator using Prometheus.

-Here's the list of metrics ThingsBoard pushes to Prometheus.
+Here's the list of metrics IoT Hub pushes to Prometheus.

 #### <b>tb-node</b> metrics:
 - <i>attributes_queue_${index_of_queue}</i> (statsNames - <i>totalMsgs, failedMsgs, successfulMsgs</i>): stats about writing <b>attributes</b> to the database.